lprimeroo/saruftw.github.io.old/blogs/_posts/2017-04-26-plant-village-dataset.md

 Moreover, the files are also infused with certain metadata which needs to be cleaned before you can scrape them.

 You also need to sign up and create an account on the website for achieving all this.
 All this causes a bit of pain when the effort and the dataset is of such noble magnitude.
-To make this dataset more accessible, I have pre-downloaded all the **csv** files and written a tiny script to make scraping them much more easier and interactive.
+To make this dataset more accessible, I have pre-downloaded all the **csv** files and written a tiny script to make scraping them much easier and interactive.

 You can download the entire 1.7MB package <a href="https://drive.google.com/file/d/0BwrR3ZPLVYhkWmxSQTdHY3NPbU0/view">here</a>.